Mexico's ruling party convenes to seek change on tax, energy

 Food and medicine have been exempt from the tax, but senior PRI party officials say that element will be removed to give the party more options to broaden the tax take.

 "VAT is important.
-But it's by no means the centre of the fiscal reform," PRI party chairman Cesar Camacho said this week, looking ahead to the congress.
+But it's by no means the center of the fiscal reform," PRI party chairman Cesar Camacho said this week, looking ahead to the congress.

 The PRI, which ruled Mexico for 71 years straight until 2000, used its stance on the VAT to thwart efforts by the conservative National Action Party (PAN) to increase the tax take during its 12 year rule, which ended in 2012.